 If you were following along on my IG stories as we did the space, you’ll remember we ended up with a major vanity issue.
 One of the design challenges when working in a small bathroom is the tightness to fit everything in.
 We measured and measured again, even looked up information on how to design for tiny spaces and thought we had it perfectly mapped out.

-Until our vanity came and we realized it was WAY to deep for the space.
-I set out to find another option, but just loved this one so much.
+Until our vanity came and we realized it was WAY too deep for space.
+I set out to find another option but just loved this one so much.
 Nothing else measured up.
 So we did what any sane renovation family would do and found a friend to slice the vanity in 1/2 for us!
 We took off 1/2 the depth and it now fits perfectly in the small bathroom design.

 All is well that ends pretty… I like to say.
 But, be sure you leave wiggle room if taking on a small bathroom is in your future.

 We employed a few design tricks in this bathroom design for small spaces that really bring the space to light.

 The first is doing double duty with the mirrors.
 Since we put in a very large window over the bath, I knew I wanted that light and the nature outside to bounce around the bathroom.
 We put up one mirror over the vanity and hung another huge circle mirror over the tub.
 The addition of the second mirror worked really well to make the space feel incredibly open and bright.

 We also hide the toilet paper.
 HA!
 An amazing small bathroom design trick that I learned from a friend.
 When your vanity has drawers, it is easy to install a toilet paper holder in one of the drawers – so you don’t have to break up the flow of the design with that.
 Along with putting a trash can in that connects well to the design of the space, the bathroom feels less utilitarian.
 Sometimes it’s the little things that really open up space and make it work.